Skip to main content

-18-MEA.
-An essential fatty acid for hair health
+18-MEA: This little-known elixir, an essential fatty acid for hair health

-A naturally occurring component… but fragile.
+A component naturally present in the hair fiber… but fragile.

 18-MEA is a fatty acid derived from lipids naturally synthesized by the scalp.
 It is found specifically on the surface of the cuticle—the hair's protective outer layer.
 What makes it special?
 It forms a sort of hydrophobic lipid film that acts as a natural barrier against external aggressions: friction, washing, pollution, and humidity.